Would you like to get more information or apply?

-This course presents an introductory look at the Microsoft Office 2016 productivity applications Word, Excel and the Windows environment in which they run.
-It covers the fundamentals of organizing files and folders, of drafting business documents and of reporting data in spreadsheets.
+This course presents an introductory look at the Microsoft Office 2016 productivity applications Word, PowerPoint and Excel, and the Windows environment in which they run.
+It covers the fundamentals of organizing files and folders, of drafting business documents, of creating presentations, and of reporting data in spreadsheets.
 This course relies entirely on practical hands-on activities that allow you to learn the concepts by practicing them on a regular basis and obtaining feedback immediately.

 An introduction to the fundamental principles and concepts of business mathematics.
 Students will be shown how to apply these principles and concepts to solve practical business problems in regards to marketing and finance.